Looking for Inpatient Drug Rehab and Alcohol Treatment in San Diego?

 However, our IIOP allows for a shorter length of treatment.
 So while a client might need 30-90 days to attend another program, many of our IIOP clients are able to complete their treatment in an average of just 10-21 days.
 With a shorter length of treatment, it is possible to use vacation time to cover an absence from work, rather than taking leave.

 IIOP is likely to have less impact on your family compared to inpatient drug rehab.

 This is another common concern among our clients.
 Many people are worried about their family when they decide to go into residential drug and alcohol treatment, especially when children are involved.
 This concern is completely understandable!
 It is important to remember, however, that deciding to get help for a drug or alcohol addiction is a contribution to the entire family.

 IIOP combines a shorter, very intense course of treatment with the ability to live offsite.
 This minimizes the time spent away from family, thereby reducing the negative impact on the family.
 Even though the decision can be a difficult one, clients should feel good about going to rehab.
 Furthermore, in many instances it is possible to bring family with you, and enjoy a vacation in San Diego.

 What are the benefits of attending our alternative to residential rehab in San Diego, California?

 California offers a scenic setting for rehab.
-If you elect to stay in our sober living home, it is located in a quiet residential neighborhood, just minutes away from the beach and close to many attractions in San Diego.
-The office, where treatment occurs, is in a nearby area.
+If you elect to stay in a nearby hotel or apartment during the course of your treatment, our office is just minutes away from the beach and close to many attractions in San Diego.
 The weather is temperate, allowing residents to benefit from outdoor activities year-round.
 Additionally, San Diego is home to over 35 SMART Recovery meetings.